-Brickmasons and Blockmasons with little to no experience tend to make between $29800 and $36860 while the more experienced ones make over $62540 per year.
+Brickmasons and Blockmasons with little to no experience tend to make between $31400 and $39710 while the more experienced ones can earn over $64140 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Brickmason and Blockmason is to move to a higher paying state like WA.
-Right now, the highest paying states for Brickmasons and Blockmasons are WA, MA, IL, CT and MN.
+One of the easiest ways to increase your salary as a Brickmason and Blockmason is to move to a higher paying state like NY.
+Right now, the highest paying states for Brickmasons and Blockmasons are NY, IL, NJ, MA and WA.

-3 other factors that can increase your salary as A Brickmason and Blockmason is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Brickmason and Blockmason is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Brickmasons and Blockmasons what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Brickmasons and Blockmasons what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.